ferrucc-io/ferruccio/content/posts/friendcatchers.md

 Friendcatchers are part of this.
 Friendcatchers are small, contained lists, essays or apps that solve resonant (emotional, relevant), tractable, underserved problems.

-One way of doing it is writing in depth guides.
+One way of doing it is writing in depth specialised guides.
 The beginners guides to everything have already been written.
-What’s missing is more advanced, niche content.
+What’s missing is more advanced content.
+This sort of content tends to stand out and be highly appreciated in places like Reddit and Hacker news.

-Another way of doing it is by going niche, sharing unconventional niche ideas you have to attract people like you.
+Another way of doing it is by sharing polarising, unconventional ideas you have.
+These ideas will repulse those that are close minded towards your ideas and attract more people like you.

 ## Peter Thiel’s approach to friend catchers